 How can GoHenry help your kids learn about money?

 At GoHenry, we are passionate about teaching kids everything they need to know about money.
-We offer a unique monthly membership service that includes a prepaid debit card, an app, and a range of money lessons and features.
-All of this is included for just $3.99 a month.
+We offer a unique monthly membership service that includes a prepaid kids' debit card, an app, and a range of money lessons and features.